 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition:

 - Get more visibility for your paper and receive a fair review with Community Review,

 - Earn credits regardless of your paper’s acceptance and increase your EAI Index for new membership ranks and global recognition,

-- Fault tolerance, reliability, and availability for collaborative networks and applications
+- Software design, testing, and experimentation technology for collaborative networking and applications

 - Visualization techniques, interaction devices and visual languages for collaborative networks and applications

 All registered papers will be submitted for publishing by Springer and made available through SpringerLink Digital Library.

 Proceedings will be submitted for inclusion in leading indexing services, such as Web of Science, Compendex, Scopus, DBLP, EU Digital Library, IO-Port, MatchSciNet, Inspec and Zentralblatt MATH.